ignasxv/react-plus-arduino/README.md

-# react-plus-arduino
+# ReactJs, Arduino-Serial and NodeJS (Reactino)
-React + Arduino, for Master of education submission
+A skeleton for projects requiring ReactJs, Arduino-Serial and NodeJS